jcherven/vimwiki/reactComponentLifecylce.md

 }
 ```

+State should not, however, ever be updated by direct manipulation of `this.state` outside of the constructor.
+The only time `this.state` can be safely manipulated is when instantiating a state object.
+Manipulations should be done with the `setState()` method.

 ## 1. `render()` (required)

 `render()` is the only required method in a class component. the implementation of the function should be a "pure function", meaning that it does not modify component state, it returns the same result each time it's invoked, and it has no side effects.